 I wrote!
 Reader NotesGo to section

-A room near the office of anthropological studies of the future Museo de la Plata, had become the new home of the chieftain who faced Julio Argentino Roca.
+A room close to the office of anthropological studies of the future Museo de la Plata , had become the new home of the chieftain who faced Julio Argentino Roca .
 How'd he get there?

-The armies that were to conquer Chubut, caught him in 1884 and, instead of killing him, took him to work on Martín García Island.
-The naturalist Francisco Pascasio Moreno, who had known Inacayal long ago in one of his scientific expeditions, was the proposed moving him to La Plata along with other Indians.
+The armies that were going to conquer Chubut caught him in 1884 and instead of killing him, took him to work on Martín Garcia Island.
+Naturalist Francisco Pascasio Moreno , who had met Inacayal some time ago on one of his scientific expeditions, proposed moving him to La Plata along with other Indians.
 He found a good place for him.
-It was a space where the group would live, set with their Tehuelchebelongings.
-At first the idea seemed good, however, shortly thereafter, it became a nightmare.
+It was a space where the group would live, set with their tehuelches belongings.
+At first the idea seemed good, however, shortly after, it became a nightmare.

-Accepting Moreno's proposal, during his captivity in La Plata the former chieftain worked as a pawn in the works of the museum and subjected himself to all kinds of anthropological observations.
+Accepting Moreno's proposal, during his captivity in La Plata the former chieftain worked as a pawn in the museum's works and subjected to all kinds of anthropological observations.
 Biometric, behavioral and learning.
-Cognitive development and communicational.
-All his shares were registered and filed to be studied.
-The scientific entourage came very often and they were always looking for something new.
+Cognitive and communicational development.
+All his shares were recorded and archived for study.
+The members of scientists arrived very often and were always looking for something new.
 Inacayal agreed.
-Her daughter's survival was more important.
+Your daughter's survival was more important.

 But one day the girl got sick.
-For a long period scholars observed how the whole group deteriorated.
-Until, at dusk of a wet January day Inacayal's daughter died.
+For a long period the scholars observed how the whole group deteriorated.
+Until, at sunset on a wet day in January, Inacayal's daughter died.

-Nobody really knows what the cause of his death was.
-Some of them images proposed by the anthropologist Herman Ten Kate and the naturalist Clemente Onelli, between others, evoke his last days by contributing little to the reasons for his I'm gone.
+Nobody really knows what was the cause of his death.
+Some images proposed by anthropologist Herman Ten Kate and naturalist Clemente Onelli , among others, evoke his last days contributing little about the reasons for his death.

 Publication Date: 06/10/2019